inbo/bird-tracking/cartodb/import-procedure.md

     ORDER BY t.device_info_serial
     ```

-6. Manually add any new devices and their metadata to the table `bird_tracking_devices`
+6. Manually add any new devices and their metadata to the table `bird_tracking_devices` and check above query again.

 7. Check for records that were not georeferenced by CartoDB and add coordinates manually: